adobe/create-ccweb-add-on/README.md

 Be sure to check out the [documentation for developing Adobe Express add-ons](https://developer.adobe.com/express/add-ons/).
 If you want to get started, quickly, be sure to take a look at the [Quick Start Guide](https://developer.adobe.com/express/add-ons/docs/guides/getting_started/quickstart/).

-To quickly get started building an Adobe Express add-on, follow these steps:
+To quickly get started building an Adobe Express add-on, follow these steps, or watch [this video](https://www.youtube.com/watch?v=kSq4ykQGOdo).

 ### Prerequisites